MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/data-model-analytics-service.md

 <a id="entities" />

-## Entities
+## EntityTypes and EntitySets

 Entity types are named structured types with a key.
 They define the named properties and relationships of each entity.
-The key of an **EntityType** is formed from a subset of the primitive properties (e.g. *WorkItemId*, *PipelineId*, *ReleasePipelineId*, etc.) of the entity type.
+The key of an **EntityType** is formed from a subset of the primitive properties, for example&mdash;*WorkItemId*, *PipelineId*, *ReleasePipelineId*&mdash;and more of the entity type.

 Entity sets are named collections of entities.
 For example, **WorkItems** is an entity set containing **WorkItem** entities.
 An entity's key uniquely identifies the entity within an entity set.
 If multiple entity sets use the same entity type, the same combination of key values can appear in more than one entity set and identifies different entities, one per entity set where this key combination appears.
 Each of these entities has a different entity-id.
 Entity sets provide entry points into the data model.